How Ernesto ‘Tito’ Mercado saved his father’s life - The Ring

 How Ernesto ‘Tito’ Mercado saved his father’s life

 He’s been dead for some time now.
 That’s the way Ernesto Mercado Sr. views it.
 He should know.
 He’s the one who buried “Neto Mercado.”
-Neto, you see, was someone different, someone vulgar, someone who was in jeopardy of losing his family, the guy who did drugs, the guy who was shot at, hurt his family, had no self-control and who had probably died at least five times already from overdoses.
+Neto, you see, was someone different, someone who was in jeopardy of losing his family, the guy who did drugs, the guy who was shot at, hurt his family, had no self-control and who had probably died from an overdose.

 In most cases in life, it’s the father rescuing the son.
 Though in the case of Ernesto “Tito” Mercado, a budding 20-year-old lightweight star from Pomona, California, he saved his dad.